dungeons-of-moria/umoria/README.md

-# Umoria Restoration Project
+# Umoria

-_The Dungeons of Moria_ is a single player dungeon simulation originally written by Robert Alan Koeneke and first released in 1985.
-The original version was written in VMS Pascal, before being ported to the C language, and released as _Umoria_ in 1988.
-Moria has inspired many other games including _Angband_ and perhaps the most famous roguelike of all, _Diablo_!
+_The Dungeons of Moria_ is a single player dungeon simulation originally written by Robert Alan Koeneke, with v1.0 released in 1983.
+The game was originally written in VMS Pascal before being ported to the C language and released as _Umoria_ in 1988.
+Moria has had many variants over the years, with [_Angband_](http://rephial.org/) being the most well known, and was also an inspiration for one the most commercially successful roguelike-like games, _Diablo_!

 Supported Platforms:

   - Windows
   - macOS
-  - Ubuntu / Debian Linux
+  - Ubuntu / Debian Linux*

-_**Note: we are currently still in Beta - things may go wrong!**_
+_* other Linux distros may work, but have not yet been tested._

-## What is the Moria Restoration Project?
+## Umoria Restoration Release: v5.7.0

-Umoria 5.6 has support for many different platforms which include; Linux, MS DOS, "Classic" Mac OS (pre OS X), Amiga, and Atari ST. Back in the late 1980's and early 1990's, all these were still useful systems to support.
+The main focus of the `v5.7.0` release was to provide support for Windows and macOS users, while at the same time removing support for the many outdated computer system such as, MS DOS, "Classic" Mac OS (pre OS X), Amiga, and Atari ST.

-Now, 30 years on, the only viable option from those platforms is Linux.
-This means there is no support for Windows or macOS.
-However, most people these days are running on Windows and macOS computers, and it is now far too difficult for players on these modern systems to play Moria!

-What to do about it?

-This project is an attempt to clean up this decades old code base, yet without changing any of the gameplay.

-With all those old systems no longer useful to anyone but the most dedicated nerd, there is no point in clogging up the code base with support for them, so the first task is to strip back the support to just Debian Linux.
-We can then start work on modernising the code to be C99 or even C11 compliant, and begin refactoring to be as platform independent as possible.
-From there it should be much easier to add support for macOS, and then finally Windows.

-I want to let everyone play Moria again!
+_Note: there are no gameplay changes in this release._

+During the process a great deal of _code restoration_ was undertaken to aid future development of the game.
+This included tasks such as reformatting the source code with the help of `clang-tidy` and `clang-format`, modernising the code to use standard C types, and fixing all warnings while compiling against recent versions of GCC.
+Details of all changes can be found in the [CHANGELOG](CHANGELOG.md), and by browsing the commit history.

+Due to its lack of Windows and Mac support, Moria was unplayable for many people.
+Hopefully these changes will give more people a chance to play this classic game.

 ## Notes on Compiling Umoria

-To date I've only compiled Umoria using `GCC 6.2` and `ncurses 6.0`, although I'm sure other versions will also work fine.
-You will need theses along with the normal C build tools for your system.
+At present Umoria has only been compiled against `GCC 6.2` and `ncurses 6.0`, although some slightly earlier versions should also work fine.
+You will require these along with the normal C build tools for your system.

 ### macOS and Debian Linux